 For over 100 years, research has been a cornerstone of the Pace University educational experience and the growth of the institution over time.
 Pace houses a world-renowned and accomplished faculty who bring their wealth of knowledge and expertise to our students.
-The Undergraduate Student-Faculty Research Program, now in its third year, is intended to showcase not only the great research by our faculty, but also by our diverse undergraduate student body.
-The projects selected this year are from a wide range of academic fields and will be showcased at the end of the 2013-2014 academic year.
+The Undergraduate Student-Faculty Research Program is intended to showcase not only the great research by our faculty, but also by our diverse undergraduate student body.
+The projects selected this year are from a wide range of academic fields and will be showcased at the end of the 2016-2017 academic year.
 Indeed we look forward to the results of this year’s research as they help us better understand the world around us.

 About the Program

-Now in its third year, the Undergraduate Student-Faculty Research Program allows faculty and undergraduate students with similar interests to work together on a research project throughout the academic year.
-A small stipend is granted to each pair and an end-of-year showcase on each campus recognizes all research initiatives through formal presentations and poster sessions.
+Now in its sixth year, the Undergraduate Student-Faculty Research Program allows faculty and undergraduate students with similar interests to work together on a research project throughout the academic year.
+A small stipend is granted to each pair, and an end-of-year showcase on each campus recognizes all research initiatives through formal presentations and poster sessions.
 Two overall winning pairs are awarded funding towards national conference expenses.

 This year's 2016-2017 program includes 20 student-faculty pairs with many diverse topics.
 Research projects range from Economic Studies (The Effect of Long-term Unemployment on Cognitive Abilty & Wages) to Performing Arts (Anxiety: An Epidemic) to Psychology (Technology and the Therapeutic Frame:Changing Boundaries on the Digital Frontier).
 There are also studies in biology (Regulation of hair-cell regeneration in the zebrafish lateral line), economics (Balancing Environmental Policy and Economic Growth and Development), and even a study on nursing students (A Mind Body Intervention for Stress Reduction in Freshman Nursing Students).